javiercejudo/dejavideo/README.md

 ## How to use:

-Copy the application on a folder on your web root and put your videos inside the `data/` folder, organised in subfolders or however you prefer.
+Copy the application on a folder on your web root and put your videos inside the `data/` folder (alternatively, you can create a symlink to any folder on your system), organised in subfolders or however you prefer.
 Access the app by a local URL like `192.168.?.?/dejavideo`.

 ## Main features: